 This course is offered to junior or senior students interested in becoming a Certified Nursing Assistant (CNA) or planning to go into a health care occupation.
 This course is offered in cooperation with FVTC.
 Eligibility for certification requires successful completion of a content course exam, approximately 30 hours lab experience at FVTC, approximately 50 hours of clinical experience and passing the final state exam.
 Students are responsible for the application fee, cost of clothing & equipment required for lab/clinical, and cost of the final state exam.
 Class is limited to 12 students and preference will be given to Seniors.
-FVTC dual/transcripted credit may be available per FVTC approval. \$65 FVTC application fee.
+FVTC dual/transcripted credit available per FVTC approval.
+FVTC application fee approximately \$65.